 Who Is Tony Bennett?

-Tony Bennett was born in 1926 in the New York City borough of Queens.
-He enjoyed his first hit single, "Because of You," in 1951, and in 1962 he released his signature song, "I Left My Heart in San Francisco."
+Tony Bennett enjoyed his first hit single, "Because of You," in 1951, and in 1962, he released his signature song, "I Left My Heart in San Francisco."
 Bennett's popularity waned as younger fans turned to rock music, but he rebounded by the 1990s through increased exposure and an acclaimed MTV Unplugged appearance.
 He later teamed up with artists such as Lady Gaga for the highly successful Duets and Duets II albums, adding to his collection of Grammy Awards even as he approached his 90th birthday.

 Early Hits: 'Because of You,' 'Cold, Cold Heart'